Zordonia/ConqueringNServiceBus/lib/NServiceBus.2.1.0.1305/readme.txt

 If you see the build failing, check that you haven't put nServiceBus in a deep subdirectory since long path names (greater than 248 characters) aren't supported by MSBuild.

-If you want to build NServiceBus without any merged external dependencies please use the UnsupporterCoreOnlyBuild.bat

 ===========
 = Running =